Thursday February 8th

 Imagining a World Where Philosophers Mattered

 It is almost trivially obvious that questions of a philosophical nature lie at the heart of many of today’s most vexing public problems.
 Could philosophers help create some socially valuable clarity about what is actually at stake in such problems?
-I’ll briefly explore several issues where public work by philosophders interested in working outside of ideology and ivory towers could help improve democratic policy and politics.
+I’ll briefly explore several issues where public work by philosophers interested in working outside of ideology and ivory towers could help improve democratic policy and politics.

 Daniel Sarewitz is the Co-director of the Consortium for Science, Policy & Outcomes and a Professor of Science and Society at Arizona State University.
 He also edits the magazine Issues in Science and Technology and is a regular columnist for Nature magazine.
 His books include Frontiers of Illusion: Science, Technology, and the Politics of Progress and (with Brad Allenby) The Techno-Human Condition.